Kintyre/shinnecock-splunk-app/README.md

  * [Kntyre Speedtest Add-on for Splunk](./kintyre-speedtest-TA) - Speedtest data collection for splunk (universal forwarder) endpoints

-The Kintyre Speedtest Add-on uses the standalone Shinnecock Agent to capture and collect speedtest data.
+The Kintyre Speedtest Technology Add-on uses the standalone Shinnecock Agent to capture and collect speedtest data.
 Please visit the sibiling [Shinnecock Agent][shinnecock-agent-repo] repository for more details including an index of the exceptional third party libraries making this possible.